Failure mode, effects, and criticality analysis

-Failure mode effects and criticality analysis (FMECA) is an extension of failure mode and effects analysis (FMEA).
+Failure mode, effects, and criticality analysis (FMECA) is a method used to identify potential failures in a system and determine how severe their consequences would be.
+It is an extension of Failure mode and effects analysis (FMEA).
+While FMEA identifies how a product might fail, FMECA adds a criticality analysis to rank those failures based on their probability and severity.

-FMEA is a bottom-up, inductive analytical method which may be performed at either the functional or piece-part level.
-FMECA extends FMEA by including a criticality analysis, which is used to chart the probability of failure modes against the severity of their consequences.
-The result highlights failure modes with relatively high probability and severity of consequences, allowing remedial effort to be directed where it will produce the greatest value.
-FMECA tends to be preferred over FMEA in space and NATO military applications, while various forms of FMEA predominate in other industries.
+The process acts as a structured safety check during the design phase.
+Engineers systematically review every component to ask: "What if this part fails?"
+(Failure Mode), "What happens to the system?"
+(Failure Effect), and "Is this risk acceptable?"
+(Criticality).
+For example, in an aircraft design, a failure in a navigation light might be ranked as low criticality (minor inconvenience), while a failure in the landing gear would be ranked as high criticality (catastrophic).
+This prioritization helps engineering teams focus their limited resources on fixing the most dangerous problems first.

+Originally developed by the United States Armed Forces in the 1940s to improve the reliability of munitions, FMECA became a standard procedure for NASA during the Apollo program to prevent accidents in spaceflight.
+Today, it is widely used in high-risk industries including civil aviation, automotive manufacturing, and healthcare.

 History

 FMECA was originally developed in the 1940s by the U.S military, which published MIL-P-1629 in 1949.
 By the early 1960s, contractors for the U.S. National Aeronautics and Space Administration (NASA) were using variations of FMECA under a variety of names.
 In 1966 NASA released its FMECA procedure for use on the Apollo program.
 FMECA was subsequently used on other NASA programs including Viking, Voyager, Magellan, and Galileo.

 Possibly because MIL-P-1629 was replaced by MIL-STD-1629 (SHIPS) in 1974, development of FMECA is sometimes incorrectly attributed to NASA.